We’ve all heard about bug out bags.

-You’ll be expelling energy, which is why it’s okay to have carbs in the food you bring with you, as long as it’s coupled with loads of protein.
+You’ll be expelling energy, so it’s okay to have carbs in the food you bring with you, as long as it’s coupled with loads of protein.
 Granola bars, protein bars, and light snacks are all acceptable.

-Water is essential, but carrying around a full gallon (if you anticipate making a 48-hour get home bag) is about seven to eight pounds of extra carry weight.
+Water is essential because proper hydration will keep you alive and moving much longer, but carrying around a full gallon (if you anticipate making a 48-hour get home bag) is about seven to eight pounds of extra carry weight.
 That’s going to slow you down.

-You can consider a personal water filtration device, as well as water purification tablets.
-These are normally used in survivalist, off the grid situations, but it can’t hurt to have these lightweight, compact solutions on-hand when you’re trying to get home as well.
+You can consider a personal water filtration device such as a lifestraw, water filter, and water purification tablets.
+These are normally used in survivalist, off-the-grid situations, but it can’t hurt to have these lightweight, compact solutions on hand when you’re trying to get home as well.

-Clean clothing can also be of use if you end up assisting someone else hurt by whatever disaster has happened, or creating a sanitary tourniquet to stem bleeding in a serious event.
+A change of clothes can also be of use if you end up assisting someone else hurt by whatever disaster has happened or creating a sanitary tourniquet to stem bleeding in a serious event.

-I would recommend making sure your clothes are clean, and then stowing them in an airtight plastic bag.
-Keep this into your get home bag, and only open it when you absolutely need to.
+I would recommend making sure your clothes are clean and then stowing them in an airtight plastic bag.
+Keep this in your get home bag, and only open it when you absolutely need to.

 Do something that maintains that sense of control.
 Even if the situation is heading south, you have to keep your head clear and focus on solutions, not problems.